fabiangothman/ReactJS-App1/README.md

-# Welcome to Planeo WorkForce v2!
+# Welcome to a new ReactJS App!
-This is a new version of Planeo WorkForce
+This is a new version of an old application

 ## Build
 ### Before starting